THE ULTIMATE LEG WORKOUT GUIDE

 The type of exercise usually corresponds with its function, so we’ll knock out two birds with one stone.

 There are six major types of leg exercises that I’m going to make sure we address.
 I’m also going to provide you with the optimal exercise for each type.

 ANTERIOR CHAIN COMPOUND LIFTS

 To kick off your leg workout, I want you to start with an exercise that allows you to go heavier.

 I’m talking, of course, about the king of leg exercises: the Barbell Back Squat.

-WHAT MAKES IT EFFECTIVE: The Barbell Squat is one of the foundational leg exercises for building strength in the lower body muscles.
+WHAT MAKES IT EFFECTIVE: The Barbell Squat is one of the foundational leg exercises for building muscle strength in the lower body muscles.
 It’s a classic for a reason: it works!

 POSTERIOR CHAIN COMPOUND LIFTS